-In our previous blog, The Fundamentals of FEA Meshing for Structural Analysis, we covered what finite element analysis (FEA) meshing is, types of meshing methods and why a good quality mesh is important for the accuracy of your simulations.
+In our previous blog, The Fundamentals of FEA Meshing for Structural Analysis and Solver-Based Meshing: How to Maintain a High Quality Mesh, we covered what finite element analysis (FEA) meshing is, types of meshing methods and why a good quality mesh is important for the accuracy of your simulations.

 Let’s use the motorcycle frame example from that blog again.
 Using different meshing strategies where welds or bolted connections are located on your geometry allows you to create a more refined mesh in certain locations instead of the entire model, which may take longer to solve.
 In this blog, we will discuss weld meshing and why it is important to have a good quality mesh for a weld analysis.

 Welds are a convenient fabrication process used that uses heat to connect multiple parts by melting material in a localized region and fusing the base metals being joined.
 Welds are common in both thick cast parts like engine blocks and thin-walled parts like frames in automobiles.

 Simulation is a widely used and a well-established method to analyze the strength and durability of these welded structures.
 Careful attention to the meshing of welds allows you to accurately compute the useful life of welds and represent rigidity of structure for crash or noise, vibration and harshness (NVH) analysis.

 For analysis of welded structures, a mix of solid, shell and beam elements are typically used.

 While solid elements can be used to model bulky parts manufactured by casting and forging processes, shell and beam elements are convenient to represent thin-walled geometries manufactured by sheet metal forming, rolling and drawing operations.
 By linking change in curvature in beam and shell elements to strains, thin sections can be conveniently represented by smaller sized – yet highly accurate – models.